German submarine U-223: First patrol

 For her first patrol, U-223 departed Kiel on 12 January 1943.
 Keeping to the Norwegian side of the North Sea, she entered the Atlantic Ocean having negotiated the gap between Iceland and the Faroe Islands.
 She moved to the south of Greenland.
 There, she sank the troop transport SS Dorchester west of Cape Farewell on 3 February.
-The troop ship was sailing with a total of 904 people on board.
-675 of them died.
-Four of the dead were chaplains of different faiths who had given up their lifebelts to soldiers among the incumbents.
-The clergymen were posthumously awarded the Distinguished Service Cross and the Purple Heart; the US Congress declared 3 February 'Chaplains Observance Day' in 1961.
+The troop ship was underway with a total of 904 people on board; 675 of them died in the sinking.
+Among the dead were the "Four Chaplains" who had given up their lifebelts to soldiers as the ship sank.
+The clergymen were posthumously awarded the Distinguished Service Cross and the Purple Heart; the US Congress declared 3 February "Chaplains Observance Day" in 1961.

 She also sank Winkler on 23 February; the ship went down in 45 seconds.
 The U-boat then prevented any retaliation from the convoy escort ships by diving underneath survivors in the water.

 U-223 was attacked by a British Flying Fortress of No. 59 Squadron RAF on 1 March.
 The aircraft dropped seven depth charges which overshot.
 Damage to the U-boat was slight, but the Fortress was hit and only just managed to return to its base.

 The submarine docked at St. Nazaire in occupied France on 6 March.